Ghadar movement: Background

 Nationalist sentiments were also building around the world among South Asian emigres and students, where they could organize more freely than in British India.
-Several dozen students came to study at the University of Berkeley, some spurred by a scholarship offered by a wealthy Punjabi farmer.
+Several dozen students came to study at the University of Berkeley, some spurred by a scholarship offered by a wealthy Punjabi farmer, Jawala Singh.
 Revolutionary intellectuals like Har Dayal and Taraknath Das attempted to organize students and educate them in anarchist and nationalist ideas.